WebKit/WebKit/Websites/test-results/Install.md

 # Checking Out the Code and Installing Required Applications

-Note: These instructions assume you're using Mac OS X Mavericks as the host server, and assume that we're installing this application at `/Volumes/Data/test-results`.
+Note: These instructions assume you're using Mac OS X Mountain Lion as the host server, and assume that we're installing this application at `/Volumes/Data/test-results`.

 1. Install Server (DO NOT launch the Server app)
-2. Install Xcode with command line tools (only needed for svn); On Mavericks, simply run svn to trigger the installation.
+2. Install Xcode with command line tools (only needed for svn)
 3. `svn co https://svn.webkit.org/repository/webkit/trunk/Websites/test-results /Volumes/Data/test-results`

 # Configuring Apache